What? When? Where? and How?

 or drop us a line at info (at) riscamuseum (dot) org (dot) uk

 Temporary suspension of events

-Unfortunately we have suspended all our meetings, walks and visits untl further notice.
+Unfortunately we have suspended all our meetings, walks, visits and the opening of the Museum untl further notice.

 The Friends of Risca Museum

 Please have a look at our new page - 'The Friends of Risca Museum'.

 We are in urgent need of 'Friends' so have a look and if you think you can be one of our 'Friends' please help us keep the Museum alive.

 Following an increase of about £3000 in the charge to the Museum for the use of the building, the Friends of Risca Museum was launched.
 People who wished to support the continuing existence of this unique institution agreed to an annual donation of £10, not much more than a couple of pints of real ale.
 Some Friends have arranged standing orders and we hope our other Friends will renew their contribution for 2020 but we also need many more to join to guarantee the long term future of the Museum.

 For 2020, we will be keeping contact with our Friends, informing them what is happening in the Museum and any exciting new acquisitions or special events.
 Please help if you can, what about making someone a Friend as a Christmas present?
 Further details are available on our 'Friends' page here :- Friends of the Museum

 , on our Facebook page, or just call in to the Museum on a Saturday.